PNCA To Start Photography Course From Dec 10 - UrduPoint

 PNCA To Start Photography Course From Dec 10

-A senior photographer Khalid Hussain will be the trainer to offer professional photography to the enthusiast of learning.
-According to an official, the timing of the classes will be from 10am to 12 am on daily basis.
-He said that charges for students aged between 12 years to 18 years would be 5000 and charges for Adults students would be 7000.
+A senior photographer, Khalid Hussain will be the trainer to offer professional photography to the enthusiast of learning.
+According to an official, the timing of the classes will be from 10am to 12 am daily.
+He said charges for students aged between 12 to 18 years would be Rs.
+5000 and for adults it would be Rs.
+7000.
 "If you are not sure what to do at home during COVID-19 here is something PNCA is offering the best opportunity for you and your children to learn the art of photography", he stated.